 - Bangladesh is home to the largest unbroken sea beach – Cox’s Bazaar.

-- Bangladesh has a large natural gas deposits and is one of the biggest World’s export of clothings.
+- Bangladesh has a large natural gas deposit and is one of the biggest World’s exports of clothing.

 - Surma river is the longest river in Bangladesh.